Neal Viereck: Ajax

 Argentina, and Bosnia.
 It was only his second professional appearance.
-An appeal against the red card by the club was unsuccessful and Viereck’s red card was upheld and he served suspension.
+An appeal against the red card by the club was unsuccessful and Viereck's red card was upheld and he served suspension.

-Jong Utrecht
+Utrecht

 On 19 July 2023, Viereck signed a two-year contract with Utrecht and was assigned to Jong Utrecht.
-He made his league debut for the club as a starter on 18 September 2023 in an away 2-0 loss to FC Emmen in the Eerste Divisie.
+He made his league debut for the club as a starter on 18 September 2023 in an away 2–0 loss to FC Emmen in the Eerste Divisie.
+Later captaining the side, he scored his first league goal for the club securing a late equaliser in a 1–1 draw against Roda JC on 1 November 2025.

+Loan to Tenerife

+On 17 July 2026, Viereck was loaned to Segunda División side Tenerife, for one year.